qdrant/quaterion/docs/source/tutorials/nlp_tutorial.rst

             return SkipConnectionHead(input_embedding_size)

         def configure_caches(self) -> Optional[CacheConfig]:
-            # Cache stores frozen encoder embeddings to prevent repeated calculations and reduce training speed.
+            # Cache stores frozen encoder embeddings to prevent repeated calculations and increase training speed.
-            # AUTO preserves current encoder's device as a storage, batch-size does not affect training, and used only to fill cache before training.
+            # AUTO preserves the current encoder's device as storage, batch size does not affect training and is used only to fill the cache before training.
             return CacheConfig(CacheType.AUTO, batch_size=1024)